-- The replacement cost estimate includes: - ✓ Excavation, supply and installation of pipe, fire hydrants and valves; and - ✓ Excavation, supply and installation of water services to property line (15 m or 50 foot lot frontage is assumed as an overall City average, therefore 12 services are installed per 100 m). - The replacement cost does not include removal of retired assets or provision of a temporary water main.
+- The replacement cost estimate includes: - ✓ Excavation, supply and installation of pipe, fire hydrants and valves; and - Excavation, supply and installation of 19mm water services to property line (15 m or 50 foot lot frontage is assumed as an overall City average. - The replacement cost does not include removal of retired assets or provision of a temporary water main. - Water main depth of 2.5 to 3.0 m.